cwchentw/lightweight-cms/content/howto/how-to-upgrade-mdcms.md

 The process is optional.
 You may keep writing and publishing your posts without any update as long as your site runs smoothly.

-Some site owners modify their mdcms repo(s) substantially.
+Some site owners modify their Lightweight CMS repo(s) substantially.
 In such case, update may introduce more problems than improvements.

 ## Things You should not Touch mostly

-If you are going to upgrade mdcms, you should not modify these things mostly:
+If you are going to upgrade Lightweight CMS, you should not modify these things mostly:

 * *www/index.php*
 * All things under *src*
 * All things at root path

-*www/index.php* works as router of mdcms, which matches between a URL and corresponding post file on your web server.
-Modifying it improperly may result in a defunct mdcms site.
+*www/index.php* works as the router of Lightweight CMS, which matches between a URL and corresponding post file on your web server.
+Modifying it improperly may result in a defunct Lightweight CMS site.

-*src* places core library of mdcms.
-Unless you want to contribute to mdcms itself, you don't need to change anything here.
+*src* places core library of Lightweight CMS.
+Unless you want to contribute to Lightweight CMS itself, you don't need to change anything here.

-Files located in root path of mdcms are configurations and documents.
-You don't need to alter anything here for a usable mdcms site.
+Files located in root path of Lightweight CMS are configurations and documents.
+You don't need to alter anything here for a usable Lightweight CMS site.

 ## Things You should Do for Safe Update